 The Registration fee provides the opportunity to participate in The Winter Walk, along with a warm and cozy Winter Walk beanie made by Patagonia with our logo (you will receive this on the day of the event at the registration table).
 The fee also provides the community breakfast after the walk as well as the incredible opportunity to hear stories from our partners and the homeless community of Boston. $75 of your $100 registration fee is also tax deductible (your fee less the value of your hat and breakfast). $25 of a child registration fee is tax deductible.
 You will receive documentation to support this.

-No, there is no minimum!
+If you are fundraising your fee rather than paying up front, we ask that each particpant fundraise $100.
 Every contribution makes an impact.
 Each participant is encouraged but not required to raise additional funds in an effort to make strides towards our common goal of ending homelessness in Boston.
-A goal could be to double the amount of your registration fee, or to rasie as much as $500 or more.
+A goal could be to double the amount of your registration fee, or to raise as much as $500 or more.
 Every effort is incredible.
 And we can help you reach your goal!

 Our guide to fundraising is coming soon!
-But if you share with us in your registration form that you want to work to raise additional funds for our incredible partners, we will help set up your fundraising platform.
-We are working with Crowdrise, a wonderful service that lets you reach out to people to help contribute to the cause.
+We are working with Classy, a wonderful fundraising platform that helps you reach out to people to help contribute to the cause.
 And all the donations received are tax deductible to your donors!
-We will set up your Crowdrise fundraising page for you as an Individual or a Team.
+You can set up your Classy fundraising page as an Individual or a Team when you sign up.
 You can customize this page as much or as little as you want.
 But the system makes it easy to reach out and raise funds and awareness.